 The University of Tulsa Faculty Research Grant Program provides funds for faculty seeking to develop proposals suitable for external funding, publication or juried exhibition.
-Please contact Debra Owen at 918-631-2714 if you have any questions.
+We encourage you to contact Debra Owen at 918-631-2714 if you have any questions.

-Completed applications must be accompanied by a description of the proposed research no more than two or three typed pages.
+Completed applications must be accompanied by a description of the proposed research not to exceed five pages, not including references.
 The proposal should be written in language that can be understood by a reader outside the discipline and be signed by the applicant’s Department Chair and Collegiate Dean.

 Size of Grants

-The maximum grant awarded will not exceed $2,500.
-Requests approaching this maximum amount should be significant proposals and ideally leading toward externally sponsored research.
-Award recipients have a $4,000 cap on the funds received during one fiscal year.
+The maximum grant awarded will not exceed $4,000, which is also the cap on funds received during one fiscal year.
+Requests approaching this maximum amount should be significant proposals and ideally leading toward externally-sponsored research.

-If your project utilizes human subjects, a protocol must have been approved by the Institutional Review Board (IRB) or the protocol must be submitted to the IRB at the time of application.
+If your project involves the use of human subjects, a protocol must have been approved by the IRB or the protocol must be submitted to the IRB at the time of application.
 If IRB approval has previously been obtained you must include the IRB approval letter with your application.
 View IRB Institutional Review Board – Protection of Human Subjects policies.

-If your research utilizes animals, vertebrates or fish, a protocol must have been approved by the Institutional Animal Care and Use Committee (IACUC) or the protocol must be submitted to the IACUC at the time of application.
+If your research involves the use of animals, a protocol must have been approved by the IACUC or the protocol must be submitted to the IACUC at the time of application.
 If IACUC approval has previously been obtained you must include the IACUC approval letter with your application.
 View IACUC – Institutional Animal Care and Use Committee policies.

-If your research utilizes infectious agents, select agents and toxins, human or endothermic vertebrate materials (including blood, body fluids, cells and tissues), recombinant DNA, synthetic nucleic acid molecules or transgenic animals, the protocol may require Institutional Biosafety Committee (IBC) review and approval.
-Please contact Dr. Estelle Levetin (x2764) to determine if IBC approval is necessary prior to submitting the proposal.
+If your research involves the use of infectious agents, select agents and toxins, human or endothermic vertebrate materials (including blood, body fluids, cells and tissues), recombinant DNA, synthetic nucleic acid molecules or transgenic animals, the protocol may require Institutional Biosafety Committee (IBC) review and approval.
+Please contact Dr. Estelle Levetin (918-631-2764) to determine if IBC approval is necessary prior to submitting the proposal.
 The Department Chair must sign indicating that the proposal has been reviewed for these biosafety considerations.
 View more on the IBC – Institutional Biosafety Committee.

 All requests for support must be in connection with a specific research project.
 Projects supported may be currently underway or may be in the process of initiation but no expenses incurred prior to the beginning of the grant may be reimbursed.
 In many cases, work supported under the Grant Program may be oriented toward preparation of applications for support from outside sources.
 Research directed toward completion of a dissertation will not be supported.
-Money for food and lodging associated with research travel will not be funded by this program.
-Money for travel to professional meetings should be provided by individual departments and colleges and will not be sponsored by this program.
+Per diem for food associated with research travel will not be funded by this program.
 Scholarly research for the preparation of a manuscript for a book will be considered by the review committee; textbook preparation will not be considered.
 Incomplete applications cannot be evaluated.

 Grant recipients are required to submit a final report to the Office of Research upon completion of the research.
 In the case of continuing research, a progress report must be submitted before an application for continuing support may be considered.